https://invisible-island.net/ncurses/man/

 RETURN VALUE

-Functions with a "mv" prefix first perform a cursor movement using
+Functions prefixed with "mv" first perform cursor movement and fail if

 NOTES

-All routines except win_wchnstr may be macros.
+All of these functions except win_wchnstr may be implemented as macros.

 PORTABILITY